amuuu/arduino-audio-codec/README.md

-# arduino-audio-codec
-Software audio codec for arduino without the need of buying hardware shields
+# Audio Codec for Arduino